hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 #### Asynch operation
 Successfully completing the "Join" command means that the orderer will start a process of "on-boarding".
 The orderer will start a stage of state transfer in which it will fetch the ledger from other consenters, as described above.
-If it is member of the cluster, it will join it and participate in the consensus protocol on new blocks.
+If it is a member of the cluster, it will join it and participate in the consensus protocol on new blocks.
 Note that misconfiguration of the channel, networking problems, or failures of other nodes may mean that the "on-boarding" process might not be able to complete or be slow.
 However, that is not indicated by the response to the call but rather by invoking a "List" command on the channel, see below.